DShitoff/DemoTraining/README.md

 # Demo Project README
 This is simple readme file
 ## Some chapter
-Modify 734 dodudu, on BRANCH Updates
+Master Modify to do a collision